 In addition to first level of review and approval by the local Institutional Review Board (IRB), a second level of review and approval is required for DOD-sponsored research.
 If a research proposal is recommended for funding and the research involves human subjects, human anatomical substances, or privileged or protected health information, a research protocol must be submitted to the Human Subjects Research Review Board (HSRRB) for review and approval.
+HSRRB approval must be obtained prior to initiation of the research protocol.
 The HSRRB is functionally similar to a civilian IRB.
-The HSRRB is administratively supported by the Office of Regulatory Compliance and Quality, USAMRMC.
-HSRRB approval must be obtained prior to initiation of DOD-sponsored research.
+The HSRRB is supported administratively by the Office of Regulatory Compliance and Quality, USAMRMC.

-If a claim of exemption is submitted, the Acting Chair of the HSRRB will review the proposal/protocol and make a determination of exempt status.
+If a claim of exemption is submitted, the Acting Chair of the HSRRB will review the protocol and make a determination of exempt status.

-If the local IRB has made an assessment that the proposed research is no greater than minimal risk (NGTMR) and the research is eligible for expedited review, the Acting Chair of the HSRRB will review the protocol through an expedited review procedure.
-If the Acting Chair deems the protocol ineligible for expedited review, it will receive a full HSRRB review at a convened Board meeting.
+If the local IRB has made an assessment that the proposed research is no greater than minimal risk (NGTMR) and the research is eligible for expedited review, the Acting Chair of the HSRRB will review the protocol.
+If the protocol is not eligible for expedited review, it will receive a full

+HSRRB review at a convened Board meeting.